HigherOrderCO/Kind/README.md

 ```

 The type above isn't of a *fixed length* list, but of one that has a length that
 is *statically known*.
-The difference is that we can still grown and shrink it,
+The difference is that we can still grow and shrink it,
-but we can't, for example, get the the `head` of an empty list.
+but we can't, for example, get the `head` of an empty list.
 For example:

 ```c
 Main: IO(Unit)